koka-lang/koka/test/bench/readme-icfp22.txt.md

-The `koka`/`kk` version is using the compiler in `/build/koka-v2.3.3` with the new reuse algorithm, while `kokaold`/`kkold` is based on the `/build/koka-v2.3.3-old` compiler that is exactly like `koka` except with the old reuse algorithm.
+The `koka`/`kk` version is using the compiler in `/build/koka-v2.3.3` with the new reuse algorithm, while `kokaold`/`kkold` is based on the `/build/koka-v2.3.3-old` compiler that is exactly like `koka` except with the old reuse algorithm and no borrowing.
 (This is why we cannot use the more recent (and better) koka v2.4.x versions since we only carefully maintained the `kokaold` to track `koka` up to the v2.3.3 version).